-Assuming parties are in agreement, they would be advised to amend existing licences to ensure it is clear whether the UK will remain part of the licensed territory after Brexit, and at the same time to clarify the position with regard to future EU joiners/leavers.
+Assuming parties are in agreement, they would be advised to amend existing licences to ensure it is clear whether the UK will remain part of the licensed territory after 1 January 2021, and at the same time to clarify the position with regard to future EU joiners/leavers.
 The same is true for licences currently under (re-) negotiation.

 This article is part of our Brexit series